-Cedric Alexander Johnson is a 31-year-old wrestler from Charlotte, North Carolina.
+Cedric Alexander Johnson is a 34-year-old wrestler from Charlotte, North Carolina.
 He currently wrestles for the WWE and performs on the company’s RAW Brand under the ring name, Cedric Alexander.
-He is one half of the current WWE RAW Tag Team Champions alongside Shelton Benjamin.

 Alexander started his wrestling career in 2010 and wrestled dark matches for Ring of Honor (ROH).
 The next year, he began wrestling on a regular basis for ROH and formed a tag team called the C&C Wrestle Factory with Caprice Coleman.
 Alexander wrestled for Ring of Honor in tag team and singles competition until May 2016 when he announced his departure from the company.

 In June 2016, Cedric was announced as a competitor in the WWE’s Cruiserweight Classic Tournament.
 He defeated Clement Petiot in the first round match but was eliminated by Kota Ibushi in the second round.

 In August 2016, WWE announced that Cedric Alexander would be part of the Cruiserweight division.
 He made his main roster debut on RAW on September 19, 2016.
 He began appearing on WWE’s 205 live program but due to a knee injury, he was out of action from February to May 2017.

 In December 2017, Alexander won a fatal four-way match earning a match against Drew Gulak for the number one contendership to the Cruiserweight Championship.
 He defeated Gulak and then faced Enzo Amore but didn’t win the title as Amore was disqualified via count out.
 Amore was released from the WWE leaving the title vacant.